-The best 3D scanner makes it easy to capture a three-dimensional image of a real world object in detail.
-This allows you to digital recreate that object as a 3D model, which you can then use for analysis and observation.
-Alternatively, you can turn it into a work of art, or recreate your object as a physical model using a 3D printer.
+The best 3D scanner makes it easy to capture a three-dimensional image of an object in detail.
+This allows you to digitally recreate that object as a 3D model, which you can then use for analysis and observation – or just for fun!
+Alternatively, you can turn it into a work of art, or recreate your object as a physical model using a 3D printer (opens in new tab).

-In this article, we'll point you towards the best 3D scanners available today.
-We present five top models, which cover a range of budgets and support a number of different purposes.
+In this article, we'll point you toward the best 3D scanners available today, which cover a range of budgets and support a number of different purposes.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.